leblanc-simon/open-go-ssl-checker/README.md

   port: 4332
   host: 127.0.0.1
   log_level: error
+  api_key: "change-me-please"  # Optional; if set, required for API access
 ```

 You can also use environment variables to configure the tool.
 The environment variables are prefixed with `OGSC_`.